Understanding school employment

 As an educational leader, you will seek the best appointees for your school.
 Use processes that ensure new staff members are able and ready to help advance school development.

-This list will help you plan the steps in advance that you need to work through for staff appointments.
+This list will help you plan the steps you need to work through for staff appointments.

-• Identify what sort of appointment, if any, is possible or should be made.
-Use curriculum needs, Ministry of Education regulations, confirmed staffing levels, and board of trustees budget limitations to help.
+• Check whether you are in position to offer a position and what type of appointment, if any, you can or should make.
+Use curriculum needs, Ministry of Education regulations, confirmed staffing levels, and board of trustees' budget limitations.

-• Know and use the school’s advertising and appointment procedures, and ensure your procedures meet the requirements of the Collective Employment Agreements.
+• Know and use the school’s advertising and appointment procedures.
+Ensure your procedures meet the requirements of the Collective Employment Agreements.
 Use NZSTA guidelines to assist.

-• During the selection and appointment process, carefully check the background and performance of applicants.
+• Be very methodical building a picture of each applicant on your short list.
+During the selection and appointment process, carefully check the background and performance of applicants.
 Start with registration, contact all referees, ask searching questions about capability, and think of and ask about what has not been stated on paper or in an interview.
-Be very methodical in building a picture of applicants on your short list.

-• Know and use the school induction processes to help the new staff member adapt to the changes involved in a new place of employment.
+• Know and use the school induction processes to help the new staff member to adapt to their new place of employment.

 How staff changes link to leading learning